jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Always do your best.
-What you plant now, you will harvest later.
+The essence of true friendship is to make allowance for another's little lapses.
-- Og Mandino
+- Ovid

-Updated on: [4/19/2024]
+Updated on: [4/20/2024]
 <!-- #quoteEnd -->
 </pre>